nodejs/modules/GOVERNANCE.md

 - Errata fixes.
 - Editorial changes.
 - Meeting minutes.
+- Updates to the team lists via the `ncu-sync` tool.

 These pull requests may be merged without being presented at a meeting if a reasonable time is given for review and there no dissent.
 The time period seen